 Do I have to be a Bedford resident to attend?

-No. If you have friends and family who are interested in getting their 80’s on and supporting our schools, bring them along.
+No. If you have friends and family who are interested in a fun night out and supporting our schools, bring them along.
 The more the merrier!

 Is this a family event?